 4. Transfer to Freezer Bags.
 Write the date on the outside of the freezer bags using a Sharpie pen and transfer the frozen blueberries into the freezer bags or another airtight freezer safe container.

-A plastic freezer bag filled with frozen blueberries.
+A plastic freezer bag filled with frozen fruit.

 How Long Do Frozen Blueberries Last In The Freezer?